phone-icon

 Frequently Asked Questions

 Degree requirements are as follows: 61 credits for the EdD in Kinesiology and 67 credits for the PhD in Kinesiology.
-Students can graduate in as few as 3 years with most graduating in 4 years.
-Time to graduation depends on the transfer of credit and class schedules.
+Students can graduate in as little as 3 years with most graduating in 4 years.
+Time to graduation depends on transfer of credit and class schedules.

 Important Dates